-He’s chased stories around the world, from the Brazilian Amazon to Greenland’s ice sheet, China’s first atom-smashing lab to the Netherlands’ only nuclear reactor.
+He’s chased stories around the world, from the Brazilian Amazon to Greenland’s ice sheet, Mongolia’s frigid steppe to Finland’s underground nuclear waste repository, China’s first atom-smashing lab to the Netherlands’ only atomic power station.
 His reporting explores the nuances of the energy transition, at times challenging prevailing narratives on climate solutions and spotlighting the price people in places like Mississippi and Puerto Rico pay for policies written in faraway capitals.

-A frequent commentator on public-affairs radio, Kaufman has been a monthly guest on BBC World Service’s “Business Matters” for nearly a decade.
-He’s appeared on stage at conferences such as WebSummit and SXSW and over airwaves on MSNBC, NPR, and international broadcasters in Australia, Pakistan, and the Philippines.
-The Society of Environmental Journalists and the Writer's Guild of America, East, where he’s helped organize shops and bargain a contract, count him as a member.
+A frequent public-affairs commentator, Kaufman has been a monthly guest on BBC World Service’s “Business Matters” for the past nine years.
+He’s appeared on stage at conferences such as WebSummit and SXSW and over airwaves on MSNBC, NPR, and international broadcasters in Australia, Pakistan, the Philippines, and Singapore.

 His 2021 children’s nonfiction book Earth’s Aquarium, an exploration of 15 aquatic ecosystems and the threats they face, was published in the U.S. by Abrams Books and translated into four languages.